sulfo/xml-sitemap-feed/readme.txt

 == Changelog ==

+= 4.0.1 =
+* NEW: Dutch and French translations
+* BUGFIX: Invalid argument supplied for foreach() when all post types are off
+* BUGFIX: Wrong translation dir

 = 4.0.0 =
 * Moved to sitemap index and seperated post/page sitemaps
 * NEW: options to dswitch off sitemap and news sitemap
 * NEW: select which post types to include
 * NEW: select which taxonomies to include
 * NEW: set additional robots.txt rules
+* NEW: Translation POT catalogue
 * Improved Polylang support
 * Dropped xLanguage support
 * qTranslate currently untested